Garuda-1/ITMO-Java-advanced/README.md

 ## Disclaimer

 This repository is public due to educational purposes.
-You are not allowed to copy any source code from it.
+Note that it is under an appropriate license.
+You are not allowed to copy this code unless mentioning its author.

 **Warning to ITMO students currently or in future attending Java advanced course.**